geekwolf-cloud/geekwolf.cloud/docs/_posts/2024-09-23-PowerSyncPro-DirSync-likes-and-dislikes.md

 ---
 <h1>{{ page.title }}</h1>

 I first wrote [PowerSyncPro](https://powersyncpro.com) Directory Sync in PowerShell over Christmas in 2018.
 Since then the tool has been rewritten in C# using .Net Core.
-I wanted to talk about things I am particularly proud of and also mention areas where I think there is room for improvement.
+I wanted to talk about things I am particularly proud of and also mention areas where I think other tools fall down.
 I'd love to hear your feedback on the product, as I do listen to everything that is said about PowerSyncPro and will often look to incorporate ideas and features into the backlog.

-So let's get started with the things that I think need work
+So let's get started with the things that I particularly love

-## Things I think need work in PowerSyncPro DirSync

-1. **Software as a Service (SaaS)**

-    PowerSyncPro is currently designed to run on a Windows server.
-This was an intentional choice as most larger organisations still prefer their Active Directory/Entra ID information to be more protected, and while they trust Microsoft to some extent, that is often out of necessity then by choice.
-While we have made the PowerSyncPro install process as simple as possible, we do see clients get caught up on SSL certificate configuration.
-To take that pain away we will create a SaaS version of PowerSyncPro, but without ditching the existing architecture, so that you as a customer or partner have a choice.

-    Initially the SaaS architecture will still be on request, as in you contact the PowerSyncPro team and an instance will be spun up for you, but if demand is strong then we will follow that up with more automation so that you can spin up/tear down instances yourself and perhaps even changing the licencing model into a metered model, again aiming to make your life easier.

-2. **PowerSyncPro installer**

-    The installer for the PowerSyncPro service does a decent job, but it needs more streamlining around the SSL certificates area.
-Currently I think the two screens are a bit confusing for partners, so adjusting that to make things simpler is worthwhile.
-I would also like you to be able to re-run the installer to modify the configuration, for example if you first ran the installer without wanting to have remote agents, but later decide that you do, then I think you should be able to re-run the installer, tick the option to have remote agents and let the installer update the configuration for you.
-That way you don't have to manually edit things like appsettings.json

-3. **Exchange Online support**

-    While PowerSyncPro has support for distribution groups via the Exchange Online PowerShell module.
-This all feels a bit clunky and needs to be extended to users as well.
-We are of course limited as the Exchange Online team are thusfar resisting opening up a REST based interface more akin to graph.
-They do now use REST under the covers but it is a private API so there is significant risk in using that directly.

-    Also we need to extend the Exchange Online reach to users, so that we can set move of the attributes that are either not exposed in Entra ID, or are exposed but are made read-only from the Graph API under different conditions.
-I am not sure why MS made this all so complicated, instead of just allowing it via Graph and they sort out the complication of data stores, but it is what it is and we should leverage what we can

-4. **Use of custom attributes in Entra ID**

-    PowerSyncPro does not currently read the custom attributes from Entra ID.
-The reason is that these attributes are sometimes edited only from Graph and other times they must be edited from Exchange Online.
-This makes them pretty complicated attributes to support, but they are very useful for matching between two Entra ID tenants, so we should add support for them

-5. **Wider use of templates**

-    We have a set of templates for helping you create Directory Sync profiles, but we need to extend that set to more scenarios, in particular Google Workspace to Entra ID and Active Directory would be a welcomed addition.
-These templates make creating a sync profile so much simpler that it is worth investing time into creating basic templates.
-Of course not every migration/configuration is the same so you will still be able to customise the profile so that it meets all your requirements.

-## Things I like in PowerSyncPro DirSync

 1. **Architecture**